 - b) Would the project substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? - No Impact.
 The nearest scenic highway designation is on U.S. 50 between and within the City of Placerville and the Tahoe Basin.
-This designation occurs approximately 14.0 miles northeast of the Proposed project area.
+This designation occurs approximately 14.0 miles northeast of the proposed project area.
 As such, the project would not affect aesthetic resources within the proximity of a State scenic highway. - c) Would the project substantially degrade the existing visual character or quality of the site and its surroundings? - Less Than Significant.
-As discussed, the project would result in a relatively minor physical change to the visual characteristics of the immediate project area by realigning the roadway, installing a guardrail and gabions, and removing trees.
+As discussed, the project would result in a relatively minor physical change to the visual characteristics of the immediate project area by realigning the roadway, installing a guardrail and gabions that range in size from 4 to 8 feet, and removing up to 32 trees, all oaks, ranging in size from approximately 8 inches to 77 inches (multi-trunk) in diameter.
 These features would result in a slight noticeable change in the character; however, the addition of the proposed project features is not anticipated to substantially degrade the visual quality of the project area and this impact is therefore considered less than significant. - d) Would the project create a new source of substantial light or glare that would adversely affect day or nighttime views in the area? - No Impact.
 The proposed project does not include the installation of new light sources.
 Therefore, the proposed project would result in no impact to light or glare.